-I wanted to go through some accurate hip pain diagnosis that can help you.
+I wanted to go through some accurate hip pain diagnosis that can help you get real results.

 Jenna will go through the movements.